Up to 35% off Raised Beds

 Make sure you are using hydrangea appropriate soil when potting.

-Garden soil can become too heavy and hold too much water.
-Too much water equals trouble for hydrangeas.
-Too much water around the roots can weaken them and cause your plant to decline.
-Using potting soil will also keep the container lighter, making it easier to move when the time comes.
+Garden soil tends to be too heavy and holds onto water for too long.
+And too much water spells trouble for hydrangeas.
+Constant moisture around the roots can weaken them and cause your plant to decline.
+Potting soil also keeps your container lighter, making it easier to move when needed.

 Choose Your Companion Plants